Today In Music History

 1985 - Wham! started a three-week run at No. 1 on the Billboard album chart with Make It Big.

-1988 - U2 win their first Grammy Awards, taking Album of the Year and Best Performance by Rock Duo or Group with Vocal for The Joshua Tree.
+1988 - U2 won their first Grammy Awards, taking Album of the Year and Best Performance by Rock Duo or Group with Vocal for The Joshua Tree.

-1989 - "Like A Prayer" becomes the first hit song to debut in a commercial when it is used in a 2-minute Pepsi ad starring Madonna.
+1989 - "Like A Prayer" became the first hit song to debut in a commercial when it was used in a two-minute Pepsi ad starring Madonna.

 1991 - French singer Serge Gainsbourg — famous for his very sexy 1969 duet with Jane Birkin, "Je t'aime… Moi non plus" — died of a heart attack.
 During his career, Gainsbourg wrote soundtracks for more than 40 films.

 1999 - Dusty Springfield died after a long battle against cancer at age 59.
 International polls have named Springfield among the best female rock artists of all time, and she is a member of the Rock and Roll and U.K. Music Halls of Fame.
-With a career that extended from the late 1950s to the 1990s, she had six top 20 singles on the U.S. Billboard Hot 100 and sixteen on the U.K. Singles Chart including "What Have I Done To Deserve This?", "You Don't Have To Say You Love Me", "Wishin' And Hopin'", and "Son-Of-A Preacher Man".
+With a career that extended from the late 1950s to the 1990s, she had six top-20 singles on the U.S. Billboard Hot 100 and 16 on the U.K. singles chart including "What Have I Done To Deserve This?", "You Don't Have To Say You Love Me," "Wishin' And Hopin'" and "Son of a Preacher Man."

 2009 - Norman Cook, aka Fatboy Slim, checked himself into rehab to battle an alcohol addiction.